trault14/Intro_TensorFlow/README.md

 The architecture of the encoder network relies on 4 Fully Connected layers that get progressively smaller : 512, 256, 128 and finally 64.
 The decoder network simply mirrors the encoder : 128, 256, 512 and finally 784 (output layer).
 ### Instructions
-Start the training of the network by lauching an ipython shell and running the Autoencoder_Convolutional.py file :
+Start the training of the network by launching an ipython shell and running the Autoencoder_Fully_Connected.py file :
 ```
 ipython3
 %run ./Autoencoder_Fully_Connected.py